 Intended plan for developing a definition of managed objects:

-Understand the common capabilities associated with coexistence information exchange among networks and devices to enable coexistence management currently defined in the IEEE 802.19.1-2014 plus complementary amendments.
+Understand the common capabilities associated with coexistence information exchange among networks and devices to enable network-based coexistence management currently defined in the IEEE 802.19.1-2014 plus complementary amendments.
 Also identify and record specific unique capabilities as needed.

 Define procedures and protocols for collecting and exchanging coexistence information of heterogeneous networks.